rs-anantmishra/metubeplus/README.md

 # metubeplus

+APPLICATION BEHAVIOR:
+If you have an entry for the video in SQLite and you are attempting to download the video again, it asks to save the video as -
+1. A newer version and keep both the old and the new.
+2. Download again and overwrite the existing video file.
+3. Refresh metadata and keep the existing video file as it is.
+	a.
+Show a warning - If the video was part of an existing playlist that the Playlist binding will be removed - keep that binding?

 - hidden folders can be implemented.
 - Should be able to refresh video information
 - by default hide deleted Videos (option to show deleted Videos / faded / not-clickable)